Hi parents, guardians and other family members!

 Enrollment and Tracking Attendance

 Q: What if I am new to Duval County Public Schools.
-How do I enroll my children?
+How do I enroll my children in school?

 Q: Will teachers track attendance?